MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-set-up-a-company-with-rapidstart.md

 ---
-title: Set Up a Company With RapidStart Services| Microsoft Docs
+title: Set Up a Company With RapidStart Services
-description: You can set up a new company in Business Central with RapidStart services, which is a tool designed to shorten deployment times, improve quality of implementation, introduce a repeatable approach to implementations, and enhance productivity by automating and simplifying recurring tasks.
+description: You can set up a new company in Business Central with RapidStart services  to enhance productivity by automating and simplifying recurring tasks.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual